Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726760-6f91879f-74f3-4645-b9e1-0e301ea56ad9.png)

-Looking at the “Nmap” results we can see that the ftp service allows “Anonymous” login.
-So we can start by exploring it:
+Leaving "Gobuster" findings on hold for now, let's look at the “Nmap” results.
+We can see that the ftp service allows “Anonymous” login.
+So let's start exploring it:

 ```
 ftp ide.thm